Gurman-Sarna/codeweaver2/README.md

 ---

-## 🤝 Contributing

-This is an assignment project, but feedback is welcome!

----

-## 📄 License

-MIT License - See LICENSE file for details

----

 ## 🙏 Acknowledgments

-- Ryze AI for the assignment
 - Google Gemini for AI capabilities
 - React team for the framework
 - Vite for blazing fast dev experience